Poarthan/funbridge-autocollect-deals/README.md

 pip install selenium
 ```

-Then get the proper webdriver for your browser, from here: [https://www.selenium.dev/documentation/webdriver/getting\_started/install\_drivers/](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/)

 The last thing you need to do before running it, is editing the script to put your username and password in the spots at the bottom where it says to: `your_username_or_email` and `your_password`.
 The script was designed for multiple funbridge accounts, therefore, it has an extra redudancy built in.

 Then you should be able to run the script with:
 ```